 (b) "Board" means the board of the national coal heritage area authority; and

-(c) "National coal heritage area" means and is comprised of the counties of Boone, Cabell, Fayette, Logan, McDowell, Mercer, Mingo, Raleigh, Summers, Wayne and Wyoming.
+(c) "National coal heritage area" means and is comprised of the counties of Boone, Cabell, Fayette, Lincoln, Logan, Kanawha, McDowell, Mercer, Mingo, Raleigh, Summers, Wayne and Wyoming.

-(b) The authority board shall be comprised of seventeen members.
-The following six persons shall be non-voting members and shall serve by virtue of their offices and may be represented at meetings of the board by designees: The secretary of the department of education and the arts, the commissioner of the bureau of the environment, the commissioner of the division of tourism, the commissioner of the division of culture and history, the director of the division of natural resources and the executive director of the West Virginia development office.
-The remaining eleven members shall be appointed for terms of four years by the governor with the advice and consent of the Senate.
-Of the eleven members appointed by the governor, one member must reside in Boone County; one member must reside in Cabell County; one member must reside in Fayette County; one member must reside in Logan County; one member must reside in McDowell County; one member must reside in Mercer County; one member must reside in Mingo County; one member must reside in Raleigh County; one member must reside in Summers County; one member must reside in Wayne County; one member must reside in Wyoming County; and the appointees must be representative of the tourism industry, the coal industry, the united mine workers of America, economic development activity, historic preservation activity and higher education.
+(b) The authority board shall be comprised of twenty members.
+The following six persons shall be nonvoting members and shall serve by virtue of their offices and may be represented at meetings of the board by designees: The secretary of the Department of Education and the arts, the commissioner of the bureau of the environment, the commissioner of the Division of Tourism, the commissioner of the Division of Culture and History, the director of the Division of Natural Resources and the executive director of the West Virginia Development Office.
+The remaining fourteen members shall be appointed for terms of four years by the Governor with the advice and consent of the Senate.
+The county commission of each of the county within the National Coal Heritage Area may submit to the Governor a list of three candidates to be considered for Board appointment.
+Of the fourteen members appointed by the Governor, one member must reside or work in Boone County; one member must reside or work in Cabell County; one member must reside or work in Fayette County; one member must reside or work in Lincoln County; one member must reside or work in Logan County; one member must reside or work in Kanawha county; one member must reside or work in Marion county: Provided, That this member shall be an ex-officio non-voting member; one member must reside or work in McDowell County; one member must reside or work in Mercer County; one member must reside or work in Mingo County; one member must reside or work in Raleigh County; one member must reside or work in Summers County; one member must reside or work in Wayne County; one member must reside or work in Wyoming County; and the appointees must be representative of the tourism industry, the coal industry, the united mine workers of America, economic development activity, historic preservation activity or higher education.

-(c) Of the eleven members first appointed to the board, two shall be appointed for a term ending the thirtieth day of June, two thousand three, and three members for terms ending one, two and three years thereafter as the governor shall designate at the time of the appointments.
-Thereafter, the terms of office shall be four years.
+(c) The terms of office shall be four years and shall expire on June 30.
 No appointed member may serve more than two consecutive full terms.
 A member shall continue to serve until his or her successor has been appointed and qualified.

-(e) Any appointed member of the board shall immediately and automatically forfeit his or her membership on the board if he or she becomes a nonresident of the county from which he or she was appointed.
+(e) Any appointed member of the board shall immediately and automatically forfeit his or her membership on the board if he or she becomes a nonresident of the county, or ceases to be employed in that county, from which he or she was appointed.

 (g) The board shall appoint an executive director to act as its chief executive officer, to serve at the will and pleasure of the board.
 The board, acting through its executive director, may employ any other personnel considered necessary and may appoint staff for the authority and retain such temporary consultants or technicians as may be required for any special study or survey consistent with the provisions of this article.
 The executive director shall carry out plans to implement the provisions of this article and to exercise those powers.
 The executive director shall prepare annually a budget to be submitted to the board for its review and approval.

-(b) A chairperson shall be appointed by and shall serve at the will and pleasure of the governor, with the advice and consent of the Senate.
+(b) A chairperson shall be appointed by and shall serve at the will and pleasure of the Governor, with the advice and consent of the Senate.
+The Secretary of Education and the Arts may submit to the Governor a list of three candidates to be considered for chairperson appointment.
 The authority shall meet at such times as shall be specified by the chairperson, but in no case less than once each three months.
 Notice of the meeting must be given in accordance with the provisions of section three, article nine-a, chapter six of this code.
 A majority of the members may also call a meeting upon such notice as provided in this section.
-Six appointed members shall constitute a quorum for the transaction of business.
+A majority of seven appointed members shall constitute a quorum for the transaction of business.
 The chairperson of the board shall appoint from the membership of the authority certain members to serve as secretary and as treasurer.

 (1) To assist in the development and implementation of integrated cultural, historical and land resource management policies and programs in the national coal heritage area;